rybnik/waver/README.md

+# Installing waver
+To install your super-duper wave reader into your node.js aplication just run the following:
+        npm install waver

 # Simple usage
 You will need an audio buffer (only WAVE PCM without compression is supported at this time).
 The following example will sample code should get you started: